Tactikal/CSE151A-WI23-Project/README.md

 To figure out what features might be most important, we could use decision trees.
 Overfitting seems like an issue, however, so careful planning would need to be done.
 Naive Bayes is not likely to be a good idea because most of the features are likely not independent.
 If we use it to figure out which features correlate with the target, we would have to carefully choose only the most independent features.
 We could still try it, but we expect bad results.
 We are also interested in K-Nearest Neighbors classification because of the unsupervised nature of the approach.
 It seems useful for exploration because it makes less assumptions about the data.
 We might be able to use it to lead up to other forms of classification, or as an additional verification measure for decision tree learning.
 Finally, we are interested in SVM classification for the simple nature of the model.
 We expect to achieve relatively quick results using it with some polynomial transformations.
 In the end, we may use all of these methods (minus Naive Bayes) and take an average, using majority vote to generalize the model.
 Some models might be better for some features, and we could leverage it for much benefit.

 In conclusion, we did not find significant improvements by using a neural network.
 We found good accuracy, but significant overfitting.
 We believe neither model is truly sufficient, so we would like to try several others.

+### Model 3: SVM
+We tried SVM with class weights, SVM with over sampling, and both.
+We kept the version without oversampling and only class weights since it seemed to perform the best.
+Overall, SVM did not perform well on our data set with a best accuracy of 75% (f-score).
+This makes it seem like there is no cutoff clear enough for SVM in the data.
+Our neural network model, the second model, has been our best so far.
+Further improvements could be attempted using PCA to classify.

 ## Conclusion